jedipunkz/r/README.md

-# r Cookbook
+# R Cookbook

-TODO: Enter the cookbook description here.

-e.g.
-This cookbook makes your favorite breakfast sandwich.
+This chef cookbook make you controll packaging of R.
+R is a free software environment for statistical computing and graphics.

 ## Requirements

-TODO: List your cookbook requirements.
-Be sure to include any requirements this cookbook has on platforms, libraries, other cookbooks, packages, operating systems, etc.

-e.g.
+none.

 ### Platforms

+I tested this cookbook on these platforms.

+- Ubuntu 14.04
-- SandwichOS
+- Ubuntu 16.04

 ### Chef

-- Chef 12.0 or later
+- Chef 11.0 or later

-### Cookbooks

-- `toaster` - r needs toaster to brown your bagel.

 ## Attributes